devhasibulislam/independent-service-provider/README.md

 6. All the paragraphs are practical
 7. Facebook as social authentication
 8. Email and Phone number as partial authentication but initial target also
+    * sent email verification
+    * reset password also works as well as